wazuh/wazuh/api/test/integration/README.md

 These tests are used to check the proper functioning of a Wazuh environment with RBAC configurations.
 The `conftest.py` file includes functions in charge of changing the RBAC mode and creating the specified RBAC resources for the test in execution.
-The `env/configurations/rbac` directory includes all the specific configurations for each RBAC API integration tests, for both **white** and **black** modes.
+The `env/configurations/rbac` directory includes all the specific configurations for each RBAC API integration test, for both **white** and **black** modes.

 ## Test mapping for CI